SolDev-HP/BadgeFactory/BadgeFactory_SmartContracts/README.md

 ## BadgeFactory - Smart Contracts

 This is smart contracts folder for BadgeFactory product.
+@todo token standard usage when I add openzeppelin clone minimal proxy, so that we can deploy campaign implementations once, and then clone in loyaltyconsole and customize with initialize call.
+More custmizations support, reduce size of loyaltyconsole smart contract

 This will include all MorphL2 smart contracts for following things:

 - Reward Points (ERC20 + Extended for badgefactory)